Service Complex Gate Closed

 The annual event is free and open to the public.
 Seating in the amphitheater is available on a first-come, first-served basis.

 Scheduled events for the observance include: a wreath-laying ceremony at the Tomb of the Unknown Soldier conducted by a joint service team (attendance limited to official participants); and the national observance inside the Memorial Amphitheater with a parade of colors by veterans’ organizations and remarks from dignitaries.
-Details about the timeline for these events will be provided in the coming weeks.

 Important Visitor Information